Who Was Mark Twain?

 Twain became somewhat bitter in his later years, even while projecting an amiable persona to his public.
 In private he demonstrated a stunning insensitivity to friends and loved ones.

-Samuel Clemens died on April 21, 1910, at the age of 74, at his country home in Redding, Connecticut.
+Samuel Clemens died on April 21, 1910, at the age of 74.
 He was buried in Elmira, New York.

 We strive for accuracy and fairness.
 If you see something that doesn't look right, contact us!